 - Tamil Nadu – The state allows betting on animal racing.

-The rest of the Indian states prohibit any form of gambling and betting; legal structures are not conducive to the growth of domestic online gambling and the betting industry.
+The rest of the Indian states prohibit any form of gambling and betting; legal structures are not conducive to the growth of domestic online gambling laws and the betting industry.
 As a result, online casino games are not freely available in India.

 What are we losing as a country?